cmurray187/cmurray187.github.io/_posts/2020-06-18-CO2 x Heatwave Experimental Design.md

 <img src="https://raw.githubusercontent.com/cmurray187/cmurray187.github.io/master/notebookimages/Exp3%20design/setup_image.jpg" width="400" height="400">{: .mx-auto.d-block :}

 I employed a 2 x 2 CO2 x temperature experimental design (N = 4 replicate tanks per treatment level).
 Two pCO2 conditions were achieved (~500 and ~2500 uatm).
 The high CO2 level was achieved by bubbling 99% CO2 into half of the header tanks.
 CO2-stripped air was bubbled into control pCO2 tanks to maintain ~500 uatm.
 CO2 treatments were split into two temperature regimes: ambient and heatwave.
 Initially all tanks were maintained at ambient temperatures until 5 days post-fertilization when a heatwave was initiated in half of the tanks per CO2 treatment.
+See this [post](https://cmurray187.github.io/2020-06-13-Heatwaves/) for a more detailed description of the heatwave treatment.

 ## Fertilization